2007 Fiesta Bowl: Game summary

 The game was highlighted by Oklahoma scoring 25 consecutive points in the second half to take its first lead with 1:02 remaining, a combined 22 points scored in the final 1:26 of regulation plus 15 points in overtime, and three trick plays that helped Boise State win the game.

 Oklahoma fell behind 14–0 early in the first quarter after a costly fumble deep in their own territory by quarterback Paul Thompson, which led to an Ian Johnson touchdown run two plays later.
 Boise State scored a touchdown on its final possession of the first half to take a 21–10 halftime lead.
 Midway through the third quarter Boise State intercepted a pass and ran it back for a touchdown, giving them a 28–10 lead.

 Oklahoma then scored the next 25 points, starting by recovering a punt that struck the leg of a Boise State player deep in Broncos territory, which a few plays later led to Adrian Peterson scoring his first touchdown of the game to cut the Boise State lead to 28–17.
 The Sooners followed up with a Garrett Hartley field goal a few series later to close the gap to 28–20.

 The final 1:26 of regulation

-Wide receiver Quentin Chaney caught a tipped 5 yard TD pass from quarterback Paul Thompson with 1:26 remaining in the fourth quarter, bringing the Sooners to within two points at 28–26 Boise State.
+Wide receiver Quentin Chaney caught a tipped 5-yard touchdown pass from quarterback Paul Thompson with 1:26 remaining in the fourth quarter, bringing the Sooners to within two points at 28–26 Boise State.

 OU then attempted a two-point conversion to tie the game.
 In a sign of the wildness to come, Oklahoma would require three attempts to complete the two-point conversion: